 Who is this suitable for?
 This is perfect for keen learners who are looking for the right environment to rapidly grow!
 Some ZoukDanceCamps are designed for improvers / experienced / teachers / professionals.

 Who this not suitable for?
-Depends on the above.
+It depends on the above.
 However, this is not suitable for complete beginners.
 It is also not for students on a tight budget due to the costs to deliver fully packaged, all-inclusive learning programmes.

 Speed of progression: Very Fast

 Discipline & commitment required: For the highly disciplined and those with burning passion to learn Brazilian Zouk dance in a structured manner.
 This is perfect for keen learners who are looking for the right environment to rapidly grow!
 You’ll get to explore Poland where our ZoukDanceCamp is held while spending up to a week away.

 My Comments: I’ll let some of our students who participated comment instead 🙂

 My Definition: Simple enough to explain.
 Privates are generally 1:1 but can also be 1:2 or 2:2 with paired instructors.

 Taught by: Brazilian Zouk enthusiasts to top professionals and world-renowned dance artists.

 Who this not suitable for?
 Someone who is on a tight budget.